alexrutar/ncp-engine/README.md

 > [!WARNING]
-> This is an unstable upstream fork of [helix-editor/nucleo](https://github.com/helix-editor/nucleo).
+> This is an unstable fork of [helix-editor/nucleo](https://github.com/helix-editor/nucleo).
-> You probably don't want to use this crate; it will never have stable releases and could break at any moment.
+> You probably don't want to use this crate; there are no plans for stable releases and could change substantially between minor version changes.

 This is a fork of [`nucleo`](https://crates.io/crates/nucleo) which has some modifications to better support the requirements in [`nucleo-picker`](https://github.com/autobib/nucleo-picker).